 Where does my rental history report come from?

 Some rental history reports are compiled by private consumer reporting companies.
-These companies pull together information from multiple sources, including background checks, credit report, eviction records, criminal background checks, and address histories.
+These companies pull together information from multiple sources, including background checks, credit reports, eviction records, criminal background checks, and address histories.
 Dozens of these companies exist, but only a handful are documented with the Consumer Finance Protection Board.